 Opendoor Technologies overview

 Opendoor Technologies Inc. operates a digital platform for residential real estate transactions in the United States.
-It buys and sells homes.
-The company offers sell to opendoor product that enables homeowners to sell their home directly to it and resell the home to a home buyer; list with opendoor product that allows customers to list their home on the MLS with opendoor and receive cash offer; and opendoor marketplace product that connects the home seller with an institutional or retail buyer.
-It also provides real estate brokerage, title insurance and settlement, and escrow services, as well as property and casualty insurance, real estate licenses, and construction services.
+It buys and sells homes through online e-commerce platform.
+The company also resells the home to a home buyer.
+In addition, it offers real estate brokerage, title insurance and settlement, and escrow services, as well as property and casualty insurance, real estate licenses, and construction services.
 The company was formerly known as Social Capital Hedosophia Holdings Corp.
 II and changed its name to Opendoor Technologies Inc. Opendoor Technologies Inc. was incorporated in 2013 and is based in Tempe, Arizona.

 Frequently asked questions